Do I need a business bank account as a sole trader or limited company?

 What is a business bank account?

-As you might have guessed, a business bank account is a current account in your business’ name.
-Unlike most current accounts, business bank accounts usually charge per transaction, but often banks will offer free business banking for your first year or 18 months.
-Apart from the charges, business bank accounts work in the same way as personal current accounts; you can set up Direct Debits, transfer funds, and make payments etc.
+A business bank account is a current account opened in your business's name rather than your own.
+Unlike personal accounts, most banks charge per transaction – though many offer free business banking for the first 12 to 18 months.
+Day-to-day, they work the same way as a personal current account: you can set up Direct Debits, transfer funds, and make payments.

 Is it a legal requirement to have a business bank account?